GitGuardian’s Spot the Secrets

 Any cards without a secret should be placed face-up below the unexamined commits.

-When each card has been evaluated, pause the timer but do not reset it.
+When each card has been evaluated, stop the timer and note the elapsed time.

 If a secret is present, the card will reveal "S" markings and some will reveal "V" markings as well, which are invisible in regular light.